u11d-com/terraform-aws-medusajs/examples/complete/README.md

     - `storefront_extra_security_group_ids`: Additional security group IDs to attach to storefront.
     - `storefront_extra_environment_variables`: Extra environment variables for the storefront application.
     - `storefront_extra_secrets`: Extra secrets to inject into storefront application.
 - `output` blocks: Define values that will be displayed after deployment.

 </details>

 ### Deployment

 1. Initialize Terraform:

-    ```bash
+    ```shell
     terraform init
     ```

     This command will download the necessary providers and modules.
 1. (Optional) Create a Terraform [workspace](https://developer.hashicorp.com/terraform/cli/workspaces): To keep environments separated, you can create a workspace for your deployment.
 Example for `medusa-complete` workspace is:

-    ```bash
+    ```shell
     terraform workspace new medusa-complete
     terraform workspace select medusa-complete
     ```

 1. Plan the deployment:

-    ```bash
+    ```shell
     terraform plan
     ```

     This command will show you what resources Terraform will create, modify, or destroy.
 Review the plan carefully.

 1. Apply the deployment:

-    ```bash
+    ```shell
     terraform apply
     ```

     Terraform will prompt you to confirm the changes.
 Type `yes` to proceed with the deployment.
     This will deploy the complete infrastructure on AWS.
 It may take some time to complete.

 ### Outputs

 After successful deployment, Terraform will display output values.
 These include:

 - `ecr_backend_url`: The URL of the backend ECR repository.
 - `ecr_storefront_url`: The URL of the storefront ECR repository.
 - `backend_url`: The URL of the deployed backend application.